Understanding the Menace of Ransomware

 Conventional wisdom in the cybersecurity arena often paints the human element of cyber risk as a so-called "weakest link".
 However, this perspective on cybersecurity and cyber risk is overly simplistic and, in many ways, flawed.
 While it's true that ransomware attacks can originate from a risky click on a malicious link or an overly simple password, it's essential to recognize that the risks of these actions stem not just from individual missteps but also from broader organizational cultures and learning environments.

 Here at Cybermaniacs, we're all about creating a positive security culture at companies of all sizes.
-From helping to identify human factored risks to innovative and creative ways to engage all your employees.
-Let us know if we can help you implement the right behaviours to keep your organization secure!
+From helping to identify human-factored risks to innovative and creative ways to engage all your employees.
+Let us know if we can help you implement the right behaviors to keep your organization secure!

 Ransomware isn’t just a buzzword anymore.
 It’s become a household name, plastered across headlines, spotlighting hefty ransoms and malicious...